ItaÃº Unibanco: 4Q20 results and conference calls

 PR Newswire

-The conference calls to discuss the results of the fourth quarter of 2020 are already scheduled.
-We will disclose our results on the lnvestor Relations website on February 1st, after the closing of the stock markets in Brazil and the United States.
+SAO PAULO, Jan.
+28, 2021 /PRNewswire/ -- The conference calls to discuss the results of the fourth quarter of 2020 are already scheduled.
+We will disclose our results on the Investor Relations website on February 1st after the closing of the stock markets in Brazil and the United States.

 Portuguese